England (8) – Blenheim – Chartwell – Canterbury

 Winston Churchill, part of the Blenheim history

-We left Oxford and drove in direction to London and then south until we reached Chartwell, the family home of the Churchill family.
-It was well visited and the house was full of people.
-Nevertheless we enjoyed the visit with so many memorables of this great man and his wife Clementine.
+We left Oxford and drove in the direction of London and then south until we reached Chartwell, the family home of the Churchill family.
+It was well visited, and the house was full of people.
+Nevertheless, we enjoyed the visit with so many memorabilia of this great man and his wife, Clementine.

 Chartwell, home of W. Churchill

-Nearby, there was a different house, which we visited this day: Ightham Mote, a medieval moated manor with 700 years of history, restored with big effort by the National Trust.
+Nearby, there was a different house, which we visited the same day: Ightham Mote, a medieval moated manor with 700 years of history, restored with big effort by the National Trust.

 Ightham Mote